- There are many excellent browsers on the market, but some use too many system resources, lowering the speed of your device.

 - Security settings for malware and phishing that need configuration to work

-UR Browser is our second pick in the list of browser options that allow you to have the full online experience, without needing to use a high-end PC.
+UR Browser is our second pick on the list of browser options that allow you to have the full online experience without needing a high-end PC.

-Thanks to its sophisticated programming, UR Browser goes really easy on your system resources.
-The memory consumption is a lot lower than on Chrome, right there at the top with Firefox.
+Thanks to its sophisticated programming, UR Browser goes easy on your system resources.
+The memory consumption is much lower than on Chrome, right at the top with Firefox.

-This browser was designed so that it requires as little resources as possible to run, and still offers you access to a wide range of features that are unprecedented in the market.
+This browser was designed to require as few resources as possible to run and still offers access to a wide range of unprecedented features in the market.

 Here are some of the best features found in UR Browser: